Frontend Developer Resume Example

 A tailored resume shows you understand the job.
 Small details, like keywords and formatting, make a big difference in your chances.

-When I apply for Typescript Developer roles, I always tailor my resume for each position.
+When I apply for Typescript Developer roles, I always tailor my resume and cover letter for each position.
 This helps me highlight the skills and experience each company actually wants.

 You should read the job description carefully and match your keywords.
 Around 75% of big companies use Applicant Tracking Systems, so this step makes a real difference.